propel-ventures/docker-kubernetes-training/4/slides.md

 ### 4.4 Create a new Repository

-- click the `Create Repostory` button in the top right of your Docker Hub home page
+- click the `Create Repository` button in the top right of your Docker Hub home page
 - enter in a repository name
 - default settings are fine - note this is a public repo